New wine. It’s a prophetic theme of the Holy Spirit—and one I know God is speaking to a number of us about right now. Many are hearing Him say:

 ‘Jesus said to the servants, “Fill the jars with water”; so they filled them to the brim.
 Then he told them, “Now draw some out and take it to the master of the banquet.”
 They did so, and the master of the banquet tasted the water that had been turned into wine.’
 (John 2:7-9a, NIV)

-As I’ve been meditating on what the Holy Spirit is saying, and the significant theme of new wine throughout Scripture, here are eight key insights that stand out:
+As I’ve been meditating on what the Holy Spirit is saying, and the significant theme of new wine throughout Scripture, here are nine key insights that stand out:

 1. New Wine is Associated with the Holy Spirit